thomasyit/cape/README.md

 <hr />

 ## License
-CAPE will always be FREE for you but only for the first 10 nodes.
-If you need more than 10 nodes,contact connect@biqmind.com for a trial license key.
+CAPE will always be FREE for use up to 10 nodes.
+If you need more than 10 nodes, get in touch at connect@biqmind.com for pricing details.

 ## Kubernetes Versions Compatibility